 Please check the information below regularly before your visit to ensure you have the latest updates:

 Slots for attending the gallery must be booked through the exhibition’s page.
-Capacity will be limited to a maximum of three people per slot.
-We will wear face coverings and request that our visitors do too, as well as adhering to social distancing and hand hygiene guidelines laid out below.
-You’ll find updates on upcoming exhibitions here.
+Capacity is currently limited to a maximum of four people per slot.
+Mask wearing is required for the duration of your visit, as well as adhering to social distancing and hand hygiene guidelines laid out below.

-While the building is closed, our Box Office phonelines are open from 11am to 6pm, Monday to Saturday.
-To attend the Gallery when it reopens, you will need to book a free ticket through the exhibition’s page on our site.
-In booking this ticket, you will select a timeslot for your attendance.
+Our Box Office phonelines are open from 11am to 6pm, Monday to Saturday.
+To attend the Gallery or any performances in the building, you will need to book a free ticket through the event listing on our website.
+In booking a ticket to the gallery, you will select a time slot for your attendance.

 Arrival at Project Arts Centre

-We will be in touch with ticket-holders prior to the performance if there are any updates we need to give on this.
+Dublin Fringe Festival will be in touch with ticket-holders prior to your visit if there are any further updates.
 Please keep an eye on your emails, including spam and clutter folders, to ensure you don’t miss anything.

-We require that both our staff and the public wear facemasks in all public spaces.
+We require that both our staff and the public wear facemasks in all public spaces, including during performances.
 Please make sure you wear yours from before entering the building until after leaving the building.
 You can find the HSE’s latest updates on face masks and coverings here.